tsunghotang/ruby-scripts/bank-holidays-mvc/README.md

 ## Usage

-1. `ruby app.rb` - returns the next bank holiday
+1. `ruby app.rb` - returns the next bank holiday.
 2. `ruby app.rb --options` - launches the app and provides additional options such as listing upcoming bank holidays this year.